 Once you know how many calories you’re eating in a day – and the total number of carbs, protein and fat you’ve eaten – it’s easy to calculate the percentage of calories you’ve eaten from fat, carbs and protein using just a calculator.
 Once you calculate these percentages, compare them with the Institute of Medicine’s recommendations to be sure you’re getting recommended amounts of each macronutrient.

-The easiest and quickest way to determine your daily calorie intake – and carb, protein and fat consumption -- is by using an online nutrition tracker, such as Livestrong.com’s MyPlate, Myfitnesspal.com or the U.S. Department of Agriculture’s SuperTracker.
-All of these resources help you track your calorie, carb, protein and fat intake throughout the day.
+The easiest and quickest way to determine your daily calorie intake – and carb, protein and fat consumption – is by using an online nutrition tracker, such as LIVESTRONG.COM’s MyPlate app.
+This resource helps you track your calorie, carb, protein and fat intake throughout the day.
 Although more time-consuming, you can also opt to keep a food journal and track your calorie, carb, protein and fat intake using food labels and online nutrition databases – such as the U.S. Department of Agriculture’s National Nutrient Database.

 Calories per Gram